Nadihat/Repeater-Divination/README.md

 September 24: divination.html was an 1 file Divination system that combines Tarot, I Ching, Kabbalah and Runes.
 DIVINATION.py is its older Python version.<br>
 DivinationColors.html was the v2, with a grid of numbers.
 DivinationColors2.html includes an automated button.<br>
-DivinationColors3.html is the newest version with < > buttons for going back and forth on automated draws.
+DivinationColors3.html is the newest version with < > buttons for going back and forth on automated draws.<br>
+DivinationToolAdvanced.html includes Dreamspell and Taixuanjing, a Chinese divination book, similar to IChing, but with 81 tetragrams.

 All older files are obsolete and will be upgraded with the new mechanisms soon.